owulveryck/toscalib/README.md

 }
 ```

+## Projects

+* [gorchestrator](https://github.com/owulveryck/gorchestrator) is implementing thos toscalib for one of its client.

 # Test
 I try as much as possible to develop some tests that may be run with `go test`.

 # API
 [![GoDoc](https://godoc.org/github.com/owulveryck/toscalib?status.svg)](https://godoc.org/github.com/owulveryck/toscalib)

+# Legacy

+This API is in complete rewrite, for the old version, please checkout the "v1" branch